 - Log in to your SigNoz instance.

-- Go to Settings → API Keys.
+- Go to Settings → Service Accounts.

 Only Admin users can create API keys.
-Keep your API key secure — never commit it to version control.
+Keep your key secure — never commit it to version control.

 Install the MCP server